Our2020View/Our2020View.github.io/miscmods.md

 <h3>Kitchen Towel Rod</h3>

 Here is a straightforward mod that might work for those who do not use their one burner propane grill.
 If you do use your grill, this one likely does not make sense.
-But, for us, who don't grill indoors and have never used the one burner grill - this mod added quite a bit of functionality to the kitchen of our 24J View.
+But, for us, who don't grill indoors and have never used that one burner grill - this mod added quite a bit of functionality to the kitchen of our 24J View.

 A towel rod.
 Brilliant.